Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 The craft of the gondolier is a tradition passed down from father to son.
 And families often proudly maintain their own boats.
 The boat itself is full of symbolism from the six prongs that stand for the city’s six districts to the curved top to signify the Doge’s cap.

-Take a gondola from St. Mark’s or the Rialto Bridge if you want to experience the rush of the Grand Canal.
-For a quieter and more romantic ride, get a gondola away from the landmarks and the water taxi stops.
+Take a gondola from St. Mark’s or the Rialto Bridge to experience the rush of the Grand Canal.
+For a quiet romantic ride, take a ride away from the water taxi stops.
 You’ll see a more local part of the city off the beaten path.

-Note that gondolas don’t provide any shading or umbrellas, so pack a hat and some sunscreen in the summer.
+Gondolas don’t provide any shade or umbrellas, so pack a hat and some sunscreen in the summer.

-And don’t expect an opera performance.
-Some gondoliers do sing but for an extra tip, but most do not.
+But don’t expect an opera performance.
+Some gondoliers sing but for an extra tip, but most do not.
 They will often provide stories and anecdotes about the districts you pass through.

 The Jewish Ghetto is in the heart of Cannaregio, a vibrant Venetian sestiere full of narrow canals, local shops, cozy restaurants, schools and homes.
 It’s a quieter, less touristy side of Venice that still boasts a lively Jewish community.